Fitness tracker: History

 Wearable heart rate monitors for athletes were available in 1981.
 Improvements in technology in the late 20th and early 21st century made it possible to automate the recording of fitness activities, as well as to integrate monitors into more easily worn equipment.
 The RS-Computer shoe was released in 1986.
 Early examples include wristwatch-sized bicycle computers that monitored speed, duration, distance, etc., available at least by the early 1990s.
 By at least the early 2000s, wearable fitness tracking devices were available as consumer-grade electronics, including wireless heart rate monitors that could be connected to commercial-grade exercise machines in gyms.

 Fitness trackers later diversified to include wristbands and armbands (so-called smart bands) and smaller devices that could be clipped wherever preferred.
-In 2006 Apple and Nike released the Nike+iPod, a sensor-equipped shoe that worked with an iPod Nano.
+In 2006, Apple and Nike released the Nike+iPod, a sensor-equipped shoe that worked with an iPod Nano.

-By 2010 logging apps had been introduced, many of which enabled the direct sharing of data to Facebook or Twitter.
+By 2010, logging apps had been introduced, many of which enabled the direct sharing of data to Facebook or Twitter.
 Fitness trackers became appealing to consumers because of gamification, the social aspect of connected social media, and competition between friends.

-In 2016 there were several advances made in fitness tracking for kids, with a variety of options from organizations such as UNICEF and Garmin.
+In 2016, there were several advances made in fitness tracking for kids, with a variety of options from organizations such as UNICEF and Garmin.

 Tracker formats

 Most consumer fitness trackers are worn on a wristband similar to a wristwatch.
 This type of tracker usually includes a digital display for data.
 Wrist-based trackers may be prone to error during exercise involving rapid arm motion.
 Many devices primarily intended as smartwatches also function as fitness trackers.
 An early example was the Apple Watch, which has offered fitness tracker functions since 2014.

 Some fitness trackers take the form of a ring.
-Ring-based trackers have no display of their own and rely on a connection with a smartphone to display tracked data.
+Ring-based trackers have no integral display but rely on connection to a smartphone to display tracked data.

 Another format for fitness trackers places sensors inside of earphones.
 These trackers rely on a smartphone to display data, similar to ring-based trackers.
 Earphone-based fitness trackers use sensors to take readings directly from the capillaries located within the ear.
 Due to their placement, these trackers can give results for blood pressure, electrocardiogram, and body temperature more accurately than rings or wristwatches.
 Fitness trackers placed in the ear are also well suited to the assessment of heart rate.